How to Clean Your Keyboard and Sterilize Viruses and Bacteria

 Spills are the biggest problem with mechanical keyboards.
 If you spill a liquid on your mechanical keyboard, try not to tilt it, as the spillage may get inside the key mechanisms.

-Instead, remove the keycaps and gently mop up any liquid you find amongst the keys.
+Instead, remove the keycaps and gently mop up any liquid you find among the keys.
 Afterward, perform a deeper clean with isopropyl alcohol to remove any stickiness.

 Giving Your Computer a Spring Clean

-Keyboards naturally gather grime, but people often neglect it on their list of things to clean.
-Now you know why you should clean your keyboard, as well as how to do so.
-While you’re giving your hardware a clean, why not clean up your Windows 10 system as well?
+Keyboards naturally gather grime, but people often neglect this when cleaning.
+Now you know why you should clean your keyboard, as well as how to.
+After you’re done cleaning your keyboard, why not clean your iPhone too .